 The concept of a content marketing funnel is relatively simple.
-It refers to the process of nurturing prospective customers through different stages of the purchasing journey towards a conversion using a very basic formula, starting with the awareness stage, then to the education stage and ultimately leading to a purchase.
+It refers to the process of nurturing prospective customers through different stages of the purchasing journey towards a conversion using a very basic formula, starting with brand awareness, then to education and ultimately leading to a purchase.

-Much like a physical funnel, a content marketing funnel starts with a wide berth of potential leads and ultimately bottlenecks to just a few SQLs (sales-qualified-leads).
+Much like a physical funnel, a content marketing funnel starts with a wide berth of potential leads and eventually bottlenecks to just a few SQLs (sales-qualified-leads).
 This is a natural process, and it’s to be expected that even with powerful marketing funnel work, only a select few potential leads become paying customers.

-However, depending on your industry and the types of products or services you offer, the length and complexity of your content marketing funnel will differ.
-For example, if you sell plain t-shirts, your prospects’ journey from the top of the funnel to the bottom of the funnel might be fairly short, and your customers might not take that much winning over before they commit to a purchase.
-In fact, often, they might just buy on impulse.
+However, depending on your industry and the types of products or services you offer, the length and complexity of your content marketing (or customer acquisition) funnel will differ.
+For example, if you sell plain t-shirts, your prospects’ journey from the top of the funnel to the bottom of the funnel might be fairly short.
+In other words, potential customers may not take too much winning over before they commit to becoming a paying customer.
+In fact, they might just buy on impulse.

-On the other hand, if you’re a B2B business that provides software that costs upwards of over a million pounds, the journey from the top to the bottom of the funnel will likely be longer and more complex.
+On the other hand, if you’re a B2B business that provides software costing upwards of a million pounds, the journey from the top to the bottom of the funnel will likely be longer and more complex.
 This is because you may have to appeal to multiple decision-makers.
-In which case, the types of content you produce will be much more varied and will have to cater to a lot of unique stages throughout the marketing funnel.
+In which case, the marketing messages you use in your content will be more varied as you will be catering to prospects across several unique stages of the funnel.

-At The Brains, we work with a number of industry-leading B2B clients to create conversion-driving campaigns, and we often find that it takes a blend of multichannel content marketing strategies to produce results.
-For instance, we often produce lots of educational content early on to entice audiences, accelerate brand awareness and generate interest.
+At The Brains, we work with a number of industry-leading B2B clients to create conversion-driving campaigns, and we often find that it takes a multichannel marketing strategy to produce results.
+For instance, we will often produce lots of educational content early on to entice audiences, accelerate brand awareness and generate interest.
 This content might be a single long-form blog post (or multiple shorter pieces of relevant blog content), a how to video or guide on your main website or YouTube channel, or even an educational landing page.

 How do content marketing funnels work?

-As previously mentioned, content marketing funnels work by bringing in new leads and nurturing them through a customer journey using relevant content such as blog posts, targeted landing pages and educational resources.
+As previously mentioned, a content funnel works by bringing in new leads and nurturing them through a customer journey using relevant content such as blog posts, targeted landing pages and educational resources.
 In short, funnel content is produced in line with three core stages:

 This is your first real opportunity to create and distribute user-generated content for the benefit of your business.
 At this stage, savvy content marketers will focus on generating leads and helping these new prospects to discover your brand.
-Content at this stage will generally be blog posts, social media posts, videos and podcasts.
-Typically, a sales team won’t create content at the top of the funnel won’t have many mentions of sales and will focus solely on helping your prospects become familiar with your products or services.
+Related content at this stage will generally include blog posts, relevant posts across your social media accounts, videos and podcasts.
+Typically, a sales team won’t create content at the top of the funnel – instead, it will focus solely on assisting your prospects in becoming familiar with your products or services, rather than selling them.

 You cannot underestimate the importance of the buyer’s journey.
 Understanding it and taking advantage of it is a fundamental step towards better lead generation.
-Remember, it doesn’t matter how good your product or service is – if you don’t provide your prospective clients with a seamless buyer’s journey that caters to their unique needs, you’re going to be missing out on organic traffic as well as the vast majority of your conversions.
+Remember, it doesn’t matter how good your product or service is – if you don’t provide your prospective clients with seamless user experience, and a journey that caters to their unique needs, you’re going to be missing out on organic traffic as well as the vast majority of your conversions.

-Think of it as buying a new car.
-You go to the showroom, and you see the exact model gleaming in the front window, and you know it’s the perfect car for you.
-But when you speak to the sales assistant, they blank you and walk in the other direction.
-Suddenly, buying that car doesn’t seem so appealing – in short, your buyer’s journey has been ruined by lack of attention and poor salesmanship.
+Think of it as buying a new car: you go to the showroom, and you see the exact model gleaming in the front window, and you know it’s the perfect car for you.
+But when you try to speak to the sales assistant, they ignore you and walk in the other direction.
+Suddenly, buying that car doesn’t seem so appealing – in short, your experience, or customer journey, has been ruined by lack of attention and poor salesmanship.

-Likewise, when your prospects go in search of your services and products, it’s not just a case of sticking some listings on your website and expecting people to make an immediate purchase.
-To secure qualified traffic, and eventually conversions, you have to draw them in and nurture them with product information and related content before they will commit to a sale.
-Often prospective clients aren’t sure right away what they want or why they want it, and it’s the role of the buyer’s journey to change that.
+This analogy is comparable to when your prospects go in search of your services and products.
+It’s not simply a case of sticking some listings on your website and expecting people to make an immediate purchase.
+To secure qualified traffic, and eventually conversions, you have to draw prospects in and nurture them with product information and related content before they will commit to a sale.
+The vast majority of prospective clients will not be immediately certain what they want or why they want it.
+The purpose of mapping content into a well thought-out buyer’s journey is to change that.

-For instance, your prospects might need your products or services to solve a problem, and no doubt you have competitors who offer something similar that can solve their problems just as well as you.
-In which case, it’s your job to convince your prospects why they should go with you and not someone else.
+For instance, your prospects might need your products or services to solve a problem, and no doubt you have competitors who offer something similar that can solve these problems just as well as your services can.
+In which case, it’s your job to convince your prospects why they should choose you over someone else.